Jadakiss Net Worth: $6 Million (approx.)

 In 2007, Jadakiss signed with Roc-A-Fella Records, Jay-Z’s label, and two years later, he released the album “The Last Kiss,” which reached #1 on the Top Rap Albums and Top R&B/Hip-Hop Albums charts.
 He left the label in 2010 and released the mixtape “Consignment” in 2012, followed by the album “Top 5 Dead or Alive” in 2015.

 Jadakiss is the father of son Jae’Won, daughter Jaidyon, and twins Josh and Jamir.
-He previously dated Winter Ramos, who is best known for starring on the VH1 reality series “Love & Hip Hop.”
+He previously dated Winter Ramos, best known for starring on the VH1 reality series “Love & Hip Hop.”

 In July 2004, Jadakiss was pulled over in North Carolina after a passenger threw firecrackers out of his SUV window.
 Police officers found marijuana and two .45-caliber guns in the car and gave Jadakiss citations for concealing weapons and marijuana possession.